 No. The application release may vary each year, however, the application is generally released within the second quarter of the County’s fiscal year, which begins July 1st.

-All applicants selected to receive grant funding will be notified with an award letter once we have received final award decisions from the Office of the County Executive.
-The Office of Management and Budget does not issue email notifications to applicants.
-Award letters are mailed in the self-addressed stamped envelopes provided to us at the time of application.
+All applicants selected to receive grant funding will be notified via email once we have received final award decisions from the Office of the County Executive. .

 Previous CPG awards have ranged from $1,000 to $125,000, however, anticipated awards issued in this funding cycle will not exceed $100,000.